 • Commercial Maritime Items

-Our current WWII exhibit coincides with the museum's recently released 18-month calendar, "Remembering WWII."
+Our latest WWII exhibit coincides with the museum's recently released 18-month calendar, "Remembering WWII."
 While the exhibit honors the veterans and Merchant Marines of Mathews County, it also includes extras like German and Russian uniforms, hats, and helmets, a Japanese battle flag, plane-identifying flashcards, Bedford Boys memorabilia, medals, and Coast Guard items.

 Russian caps, on loan by H. Rockefeller